 This leads, inevitably, to results.

 Insight, action, results.
-That’s what I do; that’s what you hire me for.
+That’s what my coaching program does; that’s what you hire me for.
 Full stop.
+I am an experienced coach who can help you get on the right career path or reach a specific goal.

 Coaching Intro Session